 Looking for a Field Work Term, full-time, part-time, or on-campus job?
 Need help writing or revising your resume?
 Looking for general career assistance?
-The FWT/ Career Center can help.
+The FWT/ Career Center can help!
 We have a comprehensive career library containing all types of job listings, general career information, graduate school directories, and financial aid/scholarship materials.
-Make an appointment to see a counselor or just drop by.
-Fall hours to be posted next week.
+Make an appointment to see a counselor or just drop by during walk-in hours: Monday, 12:30 - 2:30 and Wednesday, 3:45 - 5:45.